pmalesa/lesion_detector/README.md

 pre-commit run --all-files
 ```

+## Jupyter Notebook
+The *notebook* directory contains a Jupyter Notebook dedicated to training and evaluation of supervised learning algorithms on the task of lesion detection in CT images.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.